lamdera/compiler/extra/readme.md

 Lamdera replaces some Elm packages.
 This is to:

 - Include [elm-safe-virtual-dom](https://github.com/lydell/elm-safe-virtual-dom) by default.
 It is also _needed_ to do app upgrades in production.
 - [Add hot reloading and make it possible to stop Elm apps](https://github.com/elm/core/pull/1155).
 The ability to stop apps is needed to do app upgrades in production.
-Hot reloading is going to be used by `lamdera live`.
+Hot reloading is used by `lamdera live`.
 - Include some Kernel JS for [lamdera/containers](https://github.com/lamdera/containers).
 - A few smaller changes to make app upgrades in production possible.